Note: My Web pages are best viewed with style sheets enabled.

 In July 2008, I changed the computation of LA Infl values when I noticed a very large increase in the PPI caused the local rate of inflation in the Los Angeles metropolitan area to be smaller than the national rate of inflation even though the CPI-LA index had a larger increase than the CPI-US index.
 Obviously, this was wrong.
 I now use the following:

 In June 2016, I changed the computation of all long-term factors.
-Having a span of 33 years masked systemic, non-short-term changes in the United States economy.
+Having a span longer than 34 years masked systemic, non-short-term changes in the United States economy.
 I now use a base of July 1986, which still gives less variability than the year-to-year values.
-In the chart, this change results in an imperceptible discontinuity in the long-term plot between May and June, marked with a vertical blue line in the plot.

 I use geometric means because they are usually a better representation of the "average" of percentages than the more common arithmetic means.